Q&A

 To make sure your codicils remain valid your witnesses must be at least 18 years old and have no direct interest in the Will.
 Beneficiaries or spouses of beneficiaries should not be used as witnesses to codicils as it could invalidate their claims to the Estate.

-Codicil by State
+Codicil Regulations by Australian State

 Creating a codicil involves the same process for someone living in New South Wales to someone living in Queensland or Victoria.
 The basic format and legal requirements are all the same but there may be some minor differences required to ensure the document is valid depending on the state or territory legislation.
 To find out the specifics in your state or territory click through to the links below.